CU-CommunityApps/tf-module-aws-patching/README.md

 ## Change Log

+### 1.0.0
+- Add `base_name` variable to use in naming resources to avoid name clashes.
+- Create maintenance window resources only if the task they implement is enabled.
+- Fix bug where scanning maintenance window was incorrectly enabled if patching was enabled.

 ### 0.3.0
 - Add optional maintenance window to run patching cleanup commands.
 By default this is not enabled.
 By default, this runs `apt-get --yes autoremove` the the set of commands can be customized.
 - add auto-release Github workflow